 “We work to break down the traditional hierarchies between teachers and young people, and to create opportunities for individuals from many school districts to learn alongside one another,” he explains.
 “Each is encouraged as an individual writer, of course, but always in the context where we are writing together as a larger community.”

-Crandall says the seeds of his work at Fairfield University were planted in the Reading and Language Arts Center at the School of Education.
+Crandall says the seeds of his work at Fairfield University were planted in the School of Education.
 “With Marcelle Haddix, I learned the importance of youth empowerment, community engagement, and advocating for all writers,” he says.
 “With Kelly Chandler-Olcott, I experienced the importance of well-designed professional development with writing instruction that is deliberate and intentional.”
 Crandall notes he also benefited from Syracuse’s strong tradition with inclusion and disability studies.

 Crandall’s vision has been strongly influenced by his decade of experience as a high school writing teacher in Louisville, KY, and through his dissertation work in Syracuse with African-born male refugee youth.
 Following his Ph.D. in English education, he accepted a faculty position at Fairfield University and is now director of the CWP, an affiliate of the National Writing Project and an associate professor in the Graduate School of Education and Allied Professions.